 - It fits kids from 1 to 5 years old, so our son can use it for quite some time.

-- The cost of the PeaPod Plus is typically less than $100 US compared to $200+ US for some travel cribs.
+- The cost of the PeaPod Plus is considerably less than the $200+ US for some travel cribs.

-- There are flaps that can be lifted for air flow to keep baby cooler.
+- There are flaps that can be lifted for air flow to keep your baby cooler.

 - One of the flaps could be left down to prevent baby from seeing parents or siblings in the room.

 - Our little guy was not able to open the zipper, so we knew he couldn’t escape and didn’t have to worry about him trying to climb out of a travel cot.